eramdam/twitter-nintendo-switch-dropbox/README.md

 # What's this?

-Like the (very verbose) repo name implies, this is a small Node script that scrapes your Twitter profile to grab Nintendo Switch media and upload a copy of it to Dropbox for later sharing/archival.
+Like the (very verbose) repo name implies, this is a small Node script that uses Twitter's API to download media uploaded using the Nintendo Switch Twitter integration and uploads them to Dropbox for archival and later sharing.

 # How do I use this?